"You warm-bloods aren't from around here."

 "You wanna see my core nature?"
 In spite of what Cynder had said earlier, Spyro willed himself with all his might to find access to the Light Aether within himself.
 "How about the natural power of the Purple Dragon—the way it was meant to be used!"

-There was precious little Aether left within him, but somehow Spyro managed to convert that supply into a respectable stream of white energy, which made to pierce through Malefor—but was deflected just the same.
+There was precious little Aether left within him, but somehow Spyro managed to convert that supply into a respectable stream of white energy, which attempted to pierce through Malefor—but was deflected just the same.

 Malefor's nostrils steamed with triumph.
 "I would have thought you'd all learned from your dead friend, the Hero of Legend—not even a Vassal's original weaknesses can stop us with the Kingdom Hearts on our side!
 He broke his Master Sword against Ganondorf…just as you have broken your own spirit trying the same old Aether trick against me.
 Now…I shall break something of yours…"